claytonketner/CSCI200_FactorySim/Networking-Message-Classes.md

 ### DeletePartMsg
     networking message indicating to delete a part
 * Member Data (all public):
-      * name - name of part to delete
+      * number - part number of part to delete

 ***